lucabordo/tgplus/README.md

 # Activate the virtual environment that has been populated:
 source ./venv/bin/activate

-# Run the training script, this could take 25 minutes and
+# Run the training script, this could take about 25 minutes and
 # should generate a data/model.joblib file:
 python tgplus/training.py